Installation

 1. Open an Anaconda Prompt

-conda create -n openmm_env -c conda-forge ^
+conda create -n openmm_env --override-channels -c conda-forge ^

-openmm cmake ninja swig ^
+openmm cmake ninja swig pytest ^

 cuda-nvcc cuda-cudart-dev cxx-compiler